garrandall/popular-music-data/tracks/almost-slipped-meek-mill.md

 When you crossed me, you lost me, can't let you cross me twice

 I almost fell in love with a thottie (Oh)
-My dawg said "You got too many bodies" (Ooh)
+My dawg said "You got too many bodies" (Oh)
 Girl, that pussy had me like a zombie (Oh)
 I gotta pour out my feelings that's inside me, yeah What happened in the dark is gon' come to the light (Come to the light)